Month 10, Week 1

 Focus on these three areas to increase your energy and gain back some control.

 - Sleep.
 Yours, that is.
-Now that your baby’s on the move, you’ll need all of your energy to keep up with him.
-Take advantage of his longer sleep times in order to make sure you’re getting enough shut-eye.
-(If he’s going down early and waking up early, you’ll have to follow his lead.)
+Now that your baby’s on the move, you’ll need all of your energy to keep up with them.
+Take advantage of their longer sleep times in order to make sure you’re getting enough shut-eye.
+(If they are going down early and waking up early, you’ll have to follow their lead.)

 - Smart snacks.
 Make a point of stocking up on healthy bites you can grab on the go, like nuts, fruit, and yogurt.
 That way you won’t be tempted to buy candy or other treats that may give you a quick hit of energy that soon fizzles.